ZOLA, Emile (1840-1902)

 Very good overall condition except some slightly frayed margin on the first folios, some browning

-These proofs present an intermediate state of progress between the manuscript and the published text.
-It is evidenced by extracts such as:
+These proofs represent an intermediate stage between the manuscript and the published text, as evidenced by certain excerpts:

 – « Roubaud, près de sa femme écoutait, en fixant également sur elle des yeux vacillants.
 Il y eut une minute de mortelle angoisse » become « Près de sa femme, Roubaud écoutait, en fixant également sur elle ses gros yeux pâles » then, in the final version, « Près de sa femme, Roubaud écoutait, en fixant sur elle ses gros yeux vifs ».